-AAKOMA believes that to meet the mental health needs of Youth of Color, we need to operate at three levels – raising consciousness among individuals, providing accessible tools for ongoing management, and changing systems to receive youth and provide better care.
+AAKOMA believes that to meet the mental health needs of Youth of Color, we need to operate at three levels – Raising Consciousness among individuals, Empowering People via providing accessible tools for ongoing management, and Changing Systems to receive youth and provide better care.

-Ensure that young people of color are aware of the importance of their mental health and that young people and caregivers have the ability to share, support, and understand the young people’s experience with mental health.
+Ensure that intersectional Young People of Color are aware of the importance of their mental health and that young people and caregivers have the ability to share, support, and understand young people’s experiences with mental health.

-Provide tools and resources for young people of color and their caregivers to manage their own wellbeing and mental health in a timely, accessible, and approachable way and when needed, connect to more formal and/or clinical service offerings for support.
+Provide tools and resources for intersectional Young People of Color and their caregivers to manage their own wellbeing and mental health in a timely, accessible, and approachable way and when needed, connect to more formal and/or clinical service offerings for support.

-Build a set of systems and services that are equipped to receive Youth of Color and their caregivers and address their unique needs which will require a qualified workforce, evidence-based set of services and interventions, and an accessible set of supportive set of resources.
+Build a set of systems and services that are equipped to receive intersectional Youth of Color and their caregivers and address their unique needs which will require a qualified workforce, evidence-based set of services and interventions, and an accessible set of supportive resources.